jieyouxu/VRME-API-Documentation/docs/accounts-authentication/index.md

-hero: Accounts API Version 1.0.0
+hero: Accounts and Authentication API Version 1.0.0

-# Accounts API
+# Accounts and Authentication API

+This API serves resources related to accounts and authentication.